Oire/Osst/README.md

 * `createToken()` — Create a new token.
 Returns `$this` for chainability.
 * `getDbConnection()` — Get the database connection for the current Osst instance as a PDO object.
 * `getToken()` — Get the token for the current Osst instance as a string.
 Throws `OsstException` if the token was not created or set before.
-* `setToken(string $token, ?string $additionalInfoDecryptionKey = null)` — Set and validate a user-provided token.
+* `setToken(string $token, string|null $additionalInfoDecryptionKey = null)` — Set and validate a user-provided token.
 If the `$additionalInfoDecryptionKey` parameter is set and is not empty, tries to decrypt the additional information for the token with the key provided.
 Returns `$this` for chainability.
 * `getUserId()` — Get the ID of the user the token belongs to, as an integer.
 * `setUserId(int $userId)` — Set the user ID for the newly created token.
-Do not use this method and similar methods when validating a user-provided token.
+Do not use this method and similar methods when validating a user-provided token, use them only when creating a new token.
 Returns `$this` for chainability.
 * `getExpirationTime()` — Get expiration time for the token as raw timestamp.
 Returns integer.
 * `getExpirationDate()` — Get expiration time for the token as a DateTimeImmutable object.
 Returns the date in the current time zone of your PHP server.
 * `getExpirationDateFormatted(string $format = 'Y-m-d H:i:s')` — Get expiration time for the token as date string.
 The default format is `2020-11-15 12:34:56`.
 The `$format` parameter must be a valid [date format](https://www.php.net/manual/en/function.date.php).